kubrickfr/btrfs-send-to-s3/README.md

 You need to be made aware if your backups fail!
 Check if the backup script has a non-zero return value, and send an alert in that case.

 ## Encryption key
-The backup script encrypts your data using aes-256-cbc, using a key that is randomly generated at each run.
-This session key is encrypted using an public RSA PEM key that you must provide.
+The backup script encrypts your data using [age](https://github.com/FiloSottile/age), please refer to their documentation on how to create key pairs.
 Do *not* put the private key on the same machine, in fact you should generate it on a different machine and store it securely.
 Key management is left to the user (that's you!).

-If you lose the private key (or forgot it's passphrase or whatever), your backup will be rendered completely useless.
+If you lose the private key, your backup will be rendered completely useless.

 ## Beware of long chains of incremental backups!
 A chain is only as strong as its weakest link.
 If there is any corruption in an incremental backup, you will not be able to restore your file beyond that point! _See epochs below_ as a tool to handle this